codekopf/FitMeter/Readme.md

 + Implement into menu option to select certain date range and show statistics for selected period
 + Implement mini gif/video of app usage into the Readme.md
 + Create option to add personal note/description to each day
++ Implement check for order by date after every new record

 ### DONE ###
 + Project turned to Maven project